JoanCharmant/quill-blender/docs/export.md

 ## Mesh

-Meshes are automatically converted to a wireframe representation.
+Meshes that were created in Blender are converted to a wireframe representation.
 Each edge of each polygon is converted to a paint stroke.

+Meshes that were imported from Quill are exported back as their original Quill strokes.

 Non-uniform scaling is not supported in Quill.
 You should apply the scale before exporting.
 (Menu Object > Apply > Scale).